beakerbrowser/beaker-browser.gitbook.io/intermediate/your-system-drive.md

 # Your System Drive

 Beaker automatically creates a private "System Drive" for storing your private information.
-It contains your saved hyperdrives, addressbook, bookmarks, webterm commands, and more.
+It contains your saved hyperdrives, address book, bookmarks, Webterm commands, and more.

 You can find the drive by opening the browser menu, clicking "My Library," and selecting "My System Drive."